-12 Top-Rated Tourist Attractions & Things to Do in Rochester, Minnesota
+12 Top-Rated Tourist Attractions & Things to Do in Rochester, MN

 Situated along the banks of the Zumbro River, the Rochester Art Center contains a vast collection of multicultural, multimedia artworks that connects visitors to the world around them.
-Operating since 1946, the Rochester Art Center has occupied its eye-catching riverside location since 2004, and while it is impressive enough to view from the outside, the true cultural insights are found within.
+Operating since 1946, the Rochester Art Center has occupied its eye-catching riverside location since 2004.
+While it is impressive enough to view from the outside, the true cultural insights are found within.

 Featuring an ever-rotating display of various media and artworks from emerging and nationally recognized artists, the center makes it easy to engage with something new on each visit.
 It also offers many community programs, such as kid's dance parties, adult Creative Development Series, and summer youth camps, giving everyone in Rochester a chance to discover themselves through art.

 Address: 40 Civic Center Dr SE, Rochester, Minnesota

 If you are looking for a shopping and dining experience in Rochester, the Peace Plaza is a great place to start.
 Neighboring the Mayo Clinic, the Peace Plaza is a pedestrian friendly public space that lends quick access to everything the downtown area has to offer.
 With fashionable boutiques, first-class restaurants, and a great civic assembly space, the plaza emanates the welcoming atmosphere found throughout Rochester.

 A sprawling network of skywalks and underground walkways stems from the Peace Plaza and spreads throughout the downtown area.
 This provides a climate-controlled way to travel as you peruse the various shops and restaurants, which is especially nice in winter.
 The Peace Plaza can be rented out for truly memorable events among the scenic streets of downtown Rochester.

 3. Bike Trails